 How is alcohol intoxication treated?

-- Breathing support: You may need the following if you are so intoxicated that you cannot breathe well on your own:
+- Extra oxygen may be given if you are so intoxicated that you cannot breathe well on your own.

 Where can I find more information?